talorlik/ldap-2fa-on-k8s/README.md

 - Route53 hosted zone must already exist (or create it manually)
 - ACM certificate must already exist and be validated in the same region as the EKS cluster
+- **Docker (for Local Deployment)**: Docker must be installed and running for ECR image mirroring.
+The `mirror-images-to-ecr.sh` script requires Docker to pull images from Docker Hub and push them to ECR.
+This step is automatically executed by `setup-application.sh` before Terraform operations.
+- **jq (for Local Deployment)**: The `jq` command-line tool is required for JSON parsing in the image mirroring script (with fallback to sed for compatibility).

 ## Project Structure